KevinCrossDCL/OryUI/README.md

 loop
 ```

-A copy of AGK2 is required to use OryUI. https://www.appgamekit.com
+A copy of AGK2 is required to use OryUI.
+For more information on AGK2 check out: https://www.appgamekit.com

 ## Documentation
 I've started on some documentation which can be found here in the Wiki section: https://github.com/KevinCrossDCL/OryUI/wiki